alexislefebvre/doc.clever-cloud.com/administrate/database-migration.md

 A menu will open, where you will see your current database informations.

-Under you will see that you can select your new batabse size and pricing plan.
+Under you will see that you can select your new batabase size and pricing plan.
 Billing section in Summary will be edited accordingly.

 Under **Targeted version** you can choose the desired database version.